VigneshAstro/ETC-for-NIRPS-and-HARPS/README.md

 T = star temperature in K

+T_marcs = Star temperature to fit the MARCS model for SED.

 magband = 'Magnitude band name: Eg: J' Here J band is fixed as it is ideal in NIR (For NIRPS)

 mag = magnitude value of J band